 A library for bit-vector arithmetic in Haskell

-There exist many Haskell libraries to handle bit-vectors, but to the best of my knowledge bv is the only one that focuses on bit-vector arithmetic.
+There exist many Haskell libraries to handle bit-vectors, but to the best of my knowledge bv is the only one that adequately supports bit-vector arithmetic.

-If you do not need bit-vector arithmetic, then you probably should use any of the other libraries, which could offer more efficient implementations of bit arrays.
+If you do not need bit-vector arithmetic, then you may consider using any of these other libraries, which could offer more compact and efficient implementations of bit arrays.

 Importing and name clashes